-1. θ{JA} is measured in free air with the component mounted on a high effective thermal conductivity test board with "direct attach" features.
+1. θ{JA} is measured with the component mounted on a high effective thermal conductivity test board in free air.
+See Tech Brief TB379 for details.
+2. θ{JA} is measured in free air with the component mounted on a high effective thermal conductivity test board with "direct attach" features.
 See Tech Brief TB379.
-2. For θ{JC} , the "case temp" location is the center of the exposed metal pad on the package underside.
+3. For θ{JC} , the "case temp" location is the center of the exposed metal pad on the package underside.